 Get familiar with the 4Ms model for influencer marketing and ace your next campaign.

-If you have studied marketing, you are familiar with the 4 P’s, one of the pillars of marketing theory, which see Product, Price, Place, and Promotion as fundamental for any marketer that wants to pursue their objectives in a market.
+If you dabble in marketing, you are probably familiar with the 4 P’s, one of the pillars of marketing theory, which see Product, Price, Place, and Promotion as fundamental aspects for any marketer that wants to achieve their objectives.

 While this model was and still is a fundamental base when discussing how to market a product, the emergence of new channels to reach clients has pushed for new models.
 In 2004 Sid Peimer proposed the “Internet Mix” composed of Sell, Tell & Dwell as the central pillar to succeed in online marketing.